commonmark/commonmark-java/README.md

 - Parsing of inline content can be extended/overridden with `customInlineContentParserFactory`
 - Parsing of [delimiters](https://spec.commonmark.org/0.31.2/#emphasis-and-strong-emphasis) in inline content can be extended with `customDelimiterProcessor`
+- Processing of links can be customized with `linkProcessor` and `linkMarker`

 #### Thread-safety